 Jobs & Volunteering

-The Public Observatory benefits greatly from volunteer support provided by area amateur astronomers.
-These individuals frequently bring their own telescopes to Star Parties in order to share striking views of the night sky with visitors to the Observatory.
+Volunteers provide beneficial support to the Observatory and frequently bring their own telescopes to Star Parties to share striking views of the night sky with our visitors.

 On-site Amateur Astronomer Volunteers at the Frank N. Bash Visitors Center

 Are you an experienced amateur astronomer looking for an opportunity to share your knowledge and experience with the public?
 Do you have an RV or travel trailer and the freedom to spend several weeks (or more) at a remote dark-sky site.

 McDonald Observatory is looking for experienced astronomy fans to serve as site-volunteers to support public programs.
 The Visitors Center see approximately 75,000 visitors each year.
 Volunteers assist with day and night programs including guided tours, star parties, special viewing nights, and scout nights.
 Access to one the Observatory's RV sites may be granted to approved volunteers able to commit to at least 20 hours/week of service.
 Background check required.
 Greatest needs are typically through the month of March and late May through August.